 From the moment my cheese ball was born, she’s been a big baby.

 I mean, just look at how tall she is for her age!

 The journey of Motherhood is not easy, and my daughter has taught me many valuable life lessons these last nine years.

-When it comes to motherhood, we tend overthink the majority of time.
-We put unattainable expectations thinking we are wonder woman and often compare our parenting skills to our own mothers.
+When it comes to Motherhood, we tend to overthink the majority of the time.
+We put unattainable expectations thinking we are wonder woman and often compare our parenting skills to our mothers.

 Real-life pressures have helped me realize that Motherhood is not something you can figure out 100% of the time, despite the image that that perfect social media moms try to sell.